nitti510x/ai-agent-product-website/README.md

 3. For each product, create a price:
    - For subscription plans: Set as recurring
    - For token packages: Set as one-time
-4. Update your Railway PostgreSQL database with the Stripe product and price IDs:
-   - Edit the `scripts/update_stripe_ids.js` file with your actual Stripe IDs
-   - Run the script to update the database:
-     ```bash
-     node scripts/update_stripe_ids.js
-     ```

 #### Setting Up Webhooks